VeriFIT/mata/AUTOMATAFORMAT.md

 q a1@x | a2@z & ("(r,s)" | r | s)
 ```

-## Formulas over symbols and transducer track names.
+## Special formulas over symbols and transducer track names.
-The format does not specify the syntax of the formulas, it may be SMT or whatever.
-We  deal with them in the same way as with all the other types of tokens (symbols, states, nodes).
-We choose a typing scheme, with the implicit marker `f`.
-The Thing in the typing scheme specification line is `Formulas`.
-For instance, for transducers, one will want to say things like `f"x=y"`--the symbols on track x and y are the same.
+The user may parse symbol token strings in a specific way.
+They may be SMT formulas or some special king of fomulas, such as `a"x=y"` specifying that the two transducer tracks read the same symbol...

 ```
 @AFA-intervals